ingolemo/python-lenses/readme.md

 	>>> index_one_getter(['eine', 'zwei', 'drei'])
 	'zwei'

-You can use unbound Lens objects as descriptors.
+You can use unbound lenses as descriptors.
 That is, if you set a lens as a class attribute and you access that attribute from an instance, you will get a lens that has been bound to that instance.
 This allows you to conveniently store and access lenses that are likely to be used with particular classes as attributes of those classes.
 Attribute access